 Under the reforms, all the transfers and benefits envisaged by the current system are cancelled.
 Instead the contributions paid toward the current policies remain as a source of financing of the new policies.

-A more detailed description of the tax-transfer rules under the various reforms is provided in the Appendix and in Colombino (2012).
+A more detailed description of the tax-transfer rules under the various reforms is provided in the Appendix.